History of the taka: South India

+East India

 In 14th-century Odisha, epigraphic records use terms such as vendi-tanka (alloyed silver) and sasukani-tanka (bullion).
 The tanka spread to the region from the Delhi Sultanate during the first half of 13th century.
 It remained in current use for a long time as is revealed by the epigraphs of Gangas and Survamshis.

+Northeast India

+Among Zomi communities in northeastern India, dangka continued to function as a general term for money and currency.
+The word is linguistically related to the wider South Asian family of monetary terms, including taka, tanka, tangka and tanga, which historically referred to silver coinage and circulated across the Indian subcontinent.
+Some Zomi historical traditions associate Dangka (Taka) with early Zomi history; however, there is currently insufficient archaeological or numismatic evidence to confirm the existence of an independently minted Zomi currency.
+Nevertheless, the continued use of dangka among Zomi communities in Manipur, Mizoram and Assam reflects the historical influence of regional trade and monetary exchange.

+Myanmar

+Among the Zomi people of present-day Chin State, Myanmar, particularly speakers of the Zomi language, the term dangka refers to money, currency, coins or monetary value.
+Historical records from the Zomi area indicate that dangka functioned as a general monetary term rather than the name of a specific coin.
+In a study of the Kam Hau polity, Vumlallian (2009) recorded a market tax of one rupee (dangka) for each animal sold in the open market, demonstrating the term's use in taxation and local commerce.
+Zomi historical sources also identify dangka as a term applied to different currencies circulating in the region, including the Burmese kyat.

 Nepal

 The tanka standard was introduced in the prosperous Himalayan Kathmandu Valley (Nepal proper) in the 16th century.
 It was modeled on the currency of Delhi, Bengal and the Mughal Empire.
 The Nepalese tanka was a debased silver coin struck in 10 g. weight with minor denominations of  1⁄4,  1⁄32,  1⁄123,  1⁄512.
 It was introduced by King Indra Simha.

 Pakistan

 Until 1971, the present-day Pakistani rupee had bilingual inscriptions in Urdu and Bengali, and was called both the rupee and taka.
-The Bengali language movement played a decisive role in ensuring the recognition of the taka in East Pakistan.
+The Bengali language movement played a decisive role in ensuring the recognition of the taka in East Pakistan, modern day Bangladesh.